PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 'Hello World!'
 ```

 A multiline string can be constructed using three double quotations ```""" """``` or three single quotations ```''' '''```.
 For a multi-line string, the default is double quotations and all official Python documentation favours double quotations for this use case.
-This is also because a docstring is likely to include expanded details about input arguments and some will be assigned to strings that are enclosed in single parenthesis.
+This is also because a docstring is likely to include expanded details about input arguments and therefore likely to contain string literals that are enclosed in single parenthesis.

 ```
 """